c-blake/suggest/README.md

-particular, SymSpell offers only modest speed-up vs-linear scan at large (4,5,..) edit distances of a medium- sized (40 kWord) corpus, as shown in ![this plot.](https://raw.githubusercontent.com/c-blake/suggest/master/scanVsymspellD5.png) This does roughly contradicts Garbe's sales pitch comparing it to straw-men, though false positive rates for d>3 probably makes that regime uninteresting.
+particular, SymSpell offers only modest speed-up vs-linear scan at large (4,5,..) edit distances of a medium- sized (40 kWord) corpus, as shown in ![this plot.](https://raw.githubusercontent.com/c-blake/suggest/master/scanVsymspellD5.png) This does roughly contradict Garbe's "large distance, large dictionary" sales pitch.
+False positive rates for d>3 probably makes that regime uninteresting.
+Still, SymSpell benefit remains only 3.5x-ish for 80 kWord which is not great.
+Indeed, multi-core storage/processing optimizations on both linear scan and symspell querying might even nullify such a small advantage.

 The basic experimental set up is to use "frequency\_dictionary\_en\_82\_765.txt" from the SymSpell repository as our input.
 We create synthetic "batches of